cqtran/Cmput_401_Fence_Friends/Documentation/tips.md

 * Ensure (correct) CSV files have been uploaded for both prices and estimations
 * Use the settings menu to correct information
 * Ensure you are signed in

+## Disabled draw.io Features

+* Our modified version of draw.io has the tap to rotate feature disabled because it changes the length of the rotated shape.
+Instead, drag to rotate.